Second Sons (group)

 The Second Sons is a Canadian men's-only white nationalist group.
-It was founded in 2024 by Jeremy MacKenzie, a Canadian military veteran and prominent far-right activist.
+It was founded in 2024 by Jeremy MacKenzie, a Canadian Army veteran and prominent far-right activist.
+It is currently the largest white nationalist organization in Canada.

 Organization and aims

 The Second Sons is a men's only, Canadian nationalist, and white nationalist group.
+The name is a reference to second-born sons needing to support themselves instead of receiving family wealth, as an analog to foreigners replacing them and reaping the "fruits and benefits" of Canadian society.
 The group operates chapters throughout Canada, using gyms as meet-up spots and to train their fitness via martial arts.
-The group appears publicly in white masks and sunglasses, similar to the Patriot Front, and has adopted a modified version of the Red Ensign as their logo.
+The group appears publicly in white masks and sunglasses, similar to the Patriot Front, and has adopted a modified version of the Coat of arms of Canada as their logo.

 History

 The group was founded by Jeremy MacKenzie, a military veteran and prominent far-right activist who also founded Diagolon, an alt-right organization.
 While not appearing publicly in its first year of operation, the Second Sons used gyms across Canada to bolster their presence and increase recruitment.
-The group was first spotted publicly by the Canadian Anti-Hate Network at a soldier's cenotaph in Dartmouth, Nova Scotia.
+On October 30, 2025, the Canadian Anti-Hate Network reported that over 2,000 people have signed up for the Second Sons in the past month.

+In March 2026, a report from Public Safety Canada described the Second Sons as "a similar far-right group" to the Canadian Active Clubs and reported that the Second Sons has over 15 chapters across Canada.